webersab/relationExtractionPipeline/pipeline/README.txt

 * Extraction of common entities (nouns in the parser output) (helper_functions.py / nel.py)
 * Named entity linking with AGDISTIS (nel.py)
 * Binary relation extraction (binary_relation.py)

+The installation/configuration of the external components (UDPipe, UnstableParser, Stanford NER, AGDISTIS) is described in the "REQUIRMENTS" section below.

+AGDISITS returns DBpedia urls for those entities that it is able to link.
+These are mapped to FIGER types (via Freebase) so that both the English and German pipelines use the same type system.
+This is necessary to align English and German relations and entailment graphs for downstream multilingual tasks such as question answering.
+The DBpedia to FIGER mapping file is provided as a component of the pipeline, and is described in the "REQUIREMENTS" sectionb below.

 REQUIREMENTS